The typical Chihuahua price from most reputable breeders may not be the most expensive, but they also aren’t the cheapest.

 To avoid unforeseen medical bills, you should consider investing in a good pet insurance policy.

-Depending on the coverage, most pet insurances will set you back around $500 to $600.
+Depending on the coverage, most pet insurance will set you back around $500 to $600.
 While it seems costly at first, this will save you quite a lot in the long term.

 Keep in mind that the table provided gives you only the estimated annual costs of Chihuahua ownership.
 This may differ from your actual yearly spending, depending on your circumstances.